 Research suggests that different carers and participants value and need different types of respite services in different settings.
 [2,5,19] Attention to the needs of the carer and the person receiving care is important in shaping respite care.
 [2,5,9,12,15,19,20] Carers may prefer to use informal respite care (assistance offered by family and friends) and hesitate to use formal respite care (in-home care, centre-based day care or residential settings) as they may feel guilty or anxious about the quality of care or the disruption of routine.
 [2,5,9,19] Services may be difficult to find or seem costly.
 [16,19,20]

 In-home respite, provided in the home of the person, can be in several forms and is most often short-term.
 It can be a therapeutic visit from a health care provider, a day or a night sitting service provided by a careworker, nursing assistant or a befriending service.

 The costs and outcomes of respite are difficult to identify, measure and evaluate as there are many factors and variables.
 The outcomes can be subjective and can vary along the course of an illness and in relation to the setting.

 Respite for older Australians

 Historically, a number of State and Commonwealth programs have provided respite services for older Australians, Australians with a disability, and carers.
 Recent disability and aged care reforms have involved a shift to consumer-directed care (CDC) with a move to meet the needs of both the participant (consumer) and the carer.

-Since 2015, Commonwealth Home Support Programme (CHSP) (Department of Health) supports planned respite for older people as part of services to support older people who need assistance to keep living independently at home and in their community.
+Since 2015, Commonwealth Home Support Programme (CHSP) (Department of Health and Aged Care) supports planned respite for older people as part of services to support older people who need assistance to keep living independently at home and in their community.
 [1,5,7] The CHSP offers a mix between block funding and a person-centred model.
 It focuses on the participant and the care relationship, not on the carer, even though it continues to fund some respite for carers of frail older people.